6 minute read.Last Modified 2021-10-19 18:16 EDT

 To configure TrueNAS Enterprise storage arrays with vCenter, iXsystems has developed a vCenter plugin.
 The plugin uses TrueNAS REST APIs to automate LUN creation and assignment.
 When an VMFS (iSCSI) datastore is created using the plugin, the TrueNAS systems automatically activate their iSCSI system services.

 Make sure guest VMs have the latest version of

 vmware-toolsinstalled.
 VMware provides instructions to install VMware Tools on different guest operating systems.

-Increase the VM disk timeouts to better survive long disk operations.
+Increase the VM disk timeouts to better survive long reboots or other delayed disk operations.
 Set the timeout to a minimum of 300 seconds.
 VMware provides instructions for setting disk timeouts on some specific guest operating systems: